aaronalbinson/fresh/src/pages/rules.md

       We are unable to return any work.

+      Only Gold award winners and The Big F will receive a physical trophy.

       All decisions by our juries are final.
     type: text
   - paragraph: '# Replica Trophies'
     rparagraph: >-
       Replica Egg trophies are available in limited numbers per entry.
 An entrant* may order a maximum of 1 copy in addition to the original.
-If the entrant wins in several categories, the entrant is entitled to the same number.
+If the entrant wins in several categories, they are entitled to the same number.
       Replica trophies cost £130 + delivery + VAT each.

       Once winners are announced online on Tuesday 31 March, replicas must be